-Nikon D7100 versus Olympus E-M5 II
+Nikon D7100 vs Olympus E-M5 II

 The Nikon D7100 and the Olympus OM-D E-M5 Mark II are two enthusiast cameras that were revealed to the public, respectively, in February 2013 and February 2015.
 The D7100 is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7100) and a Four Thirds sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (D7100) and a Four Thirds (E-M5 II) sensor.
+The Nikon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably smaller (28 percent) than the Nikon D7100.
 Moreover, the E-M5 II is substantially lighter (39 percent) than the D7100.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.